PM84/mutms/README.md

 The standard, free Moodle™ distribution does not support multi-tenancy.
 This functionality is exclusively available through Moodle Workplace, provided by Moodle HQ and a limited number of certified partners.

-**Multi-Tenancy for Moodle™** is a plugin set (with a core patch) that introduces multi-tenancy functionality to standard Moodle™ installations.
+**Multi-Tenancy** for Moodle™ is a plugin and required core patch that introduce multi-tenancy functionality to standard Moodle™ installations.
 The source code is fully open and free, governed by the terms of the GPL 3.0 license, without restrictions on commercial use or distribution.